Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Bangkok is one of the most bustling cities in Asia and a mandatory stop during your cycling holiday in Thailand.
 Here are some fun things to do at night in Bangkok, the city also has a great craft beer scene, which usually appeals to cyclists.

-The food scene is fabulous, with a lot of choice from fancy fusion dining options to streetfood night-markets… there is certainly no lack of places to eat in Bangkok.
+The food scene is fabulous, with a lot of choices from fancy fusion dining options to street food night markets… there is certainly no lack of places to eat in Bangkok.

 Cycling in Bangkok, although not as deadly as some describe it, is hardly fun at all.
-If you are used to big cities with a lot of traffic and no bike paths (eg. Rome) then you’ll feel at home, otherwise be very careful, always wear and helmet.
+If you are used to big cities with a lot of traffic and no bike paths (eg. Rome) then you’ll feel at home, otherwise, be very careful, and always wear and helmet.

 Trat